 01 of 09

 Just like people, many dogs develop arthritis as they age.
 The most common form of arthritis seen in aging dogs is Osteoarthritis, also called Degenerative Joint Disease.
 This condition mainly affects the weight-bearing joints (hips, knees, elbows, shoulders), causing loss of lubricating fluids, wearing away of cartilage, and abnormal bone growth.
 These joint changes result in pain, stiffness, and decreased range of motion.
 Osteoarthritis is progressive, meaning it gets worse over time.
 Though there is no cure, there are treatments that can slow progression and ease the pain.

 02 of 09

 Aging can take a toll on the kidneys, so it is common for older dogs to develop kidney disease.
 Chronic kidney (renal) disease is usually a gradual process that begins as renal insufficiency and progresses to full renal failure.
 There is no cure for this disease, but there are fortunately many ways to treat it, prolonging quality and quantity of life.
 The sooner kidney disease is caught, the more that can be done to slow the progression.
-Early kidney changes may be picked up on urinalysis.
+Early kidney changes may be picked up on urinalysis and blood work.
 Signs of kidney disease include increased thirst and urination, loss of appetite, nausea, and lethargy.
 If there are concerns for underlying kidney disease, starting dogs on a prescription kidney diet can be very effective.

 03 of 09

 It is common for older dogs to lose their hearing gradually.
 Older dogs typically experience gradual hearing loss due to cell and nerve degeneration.
 Nothing can be done to stop the deafness, but much can be done to help the dog adapt.
 Many owners will at first mistake hearing loss for dementia, as dogs may display a similar type of confusion.
 Fortunately, deafness in dogs is fairly easy to handle.
 Because it doesn't happen overnight, it gives you time to adapt.
 Try specific methods for deaf dog training, like the use of hand signals.
 Soon, you will find that the hearing loss hardly affects your dog's day-to-day life.

 04 of 09